 Examples of hypersensitivity pneumonitis include:

 Bird fancier's lung is caused by exposure to proteins found in the feathers or droppings of many species of birds.
 This is the most common type of hypersensitivity pneumonitis.

-Symptoms often occur 4 to 6 hours after you have left the area where the offending substance is found.
-This makes it difficult to find a connection between your activity and the disease.
-Symptoms might resolve before you go back to the area where you were exposed to the substance.
+Symptoms often occur 4 to 8 hours after you have left the area where the triggering substance is found.
+This makes it hard to figure out what has caused the disease.
+Your symptoms may get better before you go back to the area where you were exposed to the substance.
 In the chronic phase of the condition, the symptoms are more constant and less affected by exposure to the substance.

 Symptoms of chronic hypersensitivity pneumonitis may include: